Western Art Week: History

 Western Art Week was founded in 1969.
 The event was built around the C.M.
 Russell Art Auction, which was founded by local television personality and civic booster Norma Ashby to benefit the C.M.
 Russell Museum.
+The first year brought in around $20,000 with the 65 works sold with half going to benefit the museum.
 The C.M.
 Russell Art Auction raised more than $5.6 million for the museum between 1969 and 2009.
 The Western Heritage Artists Association Art Show was added in 1981, and the Native American Art Show in 1982.
 The Jay Contway art show (sponsored by a local artist) became part of Western Art Week in 1985.
 Manitou Galleries began hosting the concurrent "March in Montana" art event in 2007, although the gallery had been holding auctions during Western Art Week since 1982.
 As of 2007, Western Art Week was one of the largest events held in the city of Great Falls each year.

 In 2009, the C.M.
 Russell Museum and the Great Falls Ad Club (a nonprofit organization of local business owners dedicated to promoting the local economy) ended their joint sponsorship of the C.M.
 Russell Art Auction.
 While the Ad Club continued to hold the auction, the museum established a new event, "The Russell" art auction, whose sole beneficiary will be the C.M.
 Russell Museum.
 Many local leaders and artists worried that the competing shows would hurt both organizations and lead to much lower sales.
 However, in April 2010 the C.M.
 Russell Museum said that it had net proceeds of $605,473 from its March 2010 event, compared to just $120,829 from the jointly-run 2009 effort.
 The museum announced it would continue to hold the separate "The Russell" auction in 2011.
 "The Russell" auction ($1.57 million) just edged out the March in Montana show ($1.45 million) in total gross sales.

 The Ad Club discontinued the C.M.
 Russell Art Auction after the March 2010 event.
 In 2011, Bigfork, Montana, natives Steve Cawdrey and Pat Hagan co-founded a new art auction, the Western Masters Art Show and Sale, to replace the former event.
 Also discontinued in 2011 was the Native American Art Show (although many of the artists and organizers joined the Contway show).
 Another new art show, the Wild Bunch Art Show, also started operations in 2011.
 (Wild Bunch Art Shows are also held in Glasgow, Montana, and Williston, North Dakota.)

 The COVID-19 pandemic caused 2020 to go on hiatus.
 It returned the next year, virtually.